-Born in Dargaville, the Bradley brothers grew up partly in New Zealand, then in Canada.
+Born in Dargaville, the Bradley brothers grew up in New Zealand, then in Canada.
 After returning to New Zealand they set up a chain of Auckland music stores.
 Alongside varied sales jobs, Dale also spent time producing award-winning radio show Reflections, and dabbled in theatre.

 In 1990 Dale wrote and directed Nikki: A Young Champion for TV3.
 The documentary followed Nikki Jenkins to a gymnastics competition in Moscow, soon after winning a Commonwealth Gold Medal.

 The Bradley’s first feature as producers was Chill Factor in 1988.
-Made with a combination of US and NZ cash, the thriller was 70 per cent shot down under.
-In the same period the brothers Bradley launched Impact Television, which provided production facilities to TV3 at least until the new channel ran into financial problems.
+Made with a combination of US and NZ cash, the thriller was 70 per cent shot downunder.
+In the same period the brothers Bradley launched Impact Television, which provided production facilities to TV3, at least until the new channel ran into financial problems.
 Dale also produced Kia Ora Bonjour for Impact; hosted by Sir Howard Morrison and directed by George Andrews, the 90-minute documentary explored relationships between New Zealand and the French.

-Aristos Films website (Broken link).
-Accessed 4 September 2016
+Aristos Films website.
+Accessed 29 September 2020

 ‘Repeat performances’ (Interview with Grant Bradley) Onfilm, September 1998, page 13